Jared-Watson1/CS370/README.md

 ## Getting Started

-To get started with DooleyAFavor, please follow these steps:
+To get started developing with DooleyAFavor, please follow these steps:

 Clone the DooleyAFavor repository from GitHub.
 Install the required dependencies for the API and Frontend folders.
-Interact with API according to API documentation (Heroku).
-Create an account on the DooleyAFavor website.
-Post or accept tasks to start earning money!
-## Help

-If you have any questions or need help getting started, please feel free to create an issue on the DooleyAFavor GitHub repository.